yashbaddi/FoodieFleet/README.md

 `getAllRestaurants:`\
 GET /restaurant
-Gets all the restaurants owened by the user
+Gets all the restaurants owened

+Query Parameters:

+- user-id: restaurants based on the user id

 Return:

-- Details all the restaurants owened by the user in an object
+- Details of all the restaurants owened

 ---